aryarm/str_ase/README.md

 ### run
 An example bash script for executing the pipeline using `snakemake` and `conda`.
 Any arguments to this script are passed directly to `snakemake`.

+### data/
+Example data for the pipeline.
+You can [download this from the latest release](#download).
+See the README.md file packaged with the data for more info.